-Hemi — A Personal Reflection Journal
+Hemi: A Personal Reflection Journal

-Role Creator & Product Designer
+Creator & Product Designer

-Category Personal / Lifestyle
+Personal / Lifestyle

-Built with Claude Code
+Built with

-Hemi started from a real problem: my monthly reflections were scattered across too many places — a Hobonichi planner, a Notion doc, social media posts.
-The turning point was a hand-drawn spread in my planner — a structured page on the left with goals and statistics, and a creative page on the right capturing everything else: a quote of the month, favorite memories, what I was listening to and watching, and reflections on what I was letting go and bringing in.
-That sketch became the blueprint for Hemi: a digital version I could fill in quickly, access from anywhere, and use to pull insights over time.
-I designed and directed the entire build through vibe coding — using AI (Claude Code) to translate my design vision into a working, deployed product.
+Hemi started from a real personal frustration: my monthly reflections were scattered across too many places, a Hobonichi planner, a Notion doc, social media posts.
+The turning point was a hand-drawn spread in my planner: a structured page on the left with goals and statistics, and a creative page on the right with a quote of the month, favorite memories, what I was listening to and watching, and reflections on what I was letting go and bringing in.

 Hand-drawn Hobonichi planner spread that inspired Hemi